mpereiraesaa/crypto-portfolio/README.md

 ### Swagger docs

-You can visit UI API documentation browsing the following endpoint `http://localhost:3000/api-docs/`
+You can visit swagger UI documentation for the API opening the following endpoint: http://localhost:3000/api-docs/ in your browser.

 ### User Management
 1. **User Onboarding (Registration):**